Is Keeping the Heater on at Night Bad for My Sinuses?

 It’s comforting to be inside a warm home when the weather turns cold.
 That is why you ensure that your heating system is properly maintained before winter.
 Central heating offers plenty of benefits on chilly days and nights.
 It is all right to have a warm home, but when the rooms become airless, dry, and hot, the situation places your health at risk.
 It brings us to a pressing question, “can a dry house cause sinus problems?”

 The answer to the question is YES!
-We’ll talk about it lengthily before we tackle the ways on how to avoid dry air in home.
+We’ll talk about it lengthily before we tackle the ways on how to avoid dry air at home.

 Can a dry house cause sinus problems?

-Central heating keeps the entire house warm although there are some reasons why you feel ill when the central heating in turned on for a long time.
+Central heating keeps the entire house warm although there are some reasons why you feel ill when the central heating is turned on for a long time.

 Therefore, leaving a heater on during the day and at night will definitely be bad as a dry house can cause sinus problems, especially if you remain cooped up inside your home the entire day.

 Even if a dry house can cause sinus problems, there are also some solutions to ensure that you’ll have moist air even if you have the heater on.

 - Invest in house plants.
 Plants release water through their leaves.
 They will help moisturize the air inside your house.
 Check with your local nursery to know which plants will thrive beautifully indoors.

 - Keep the temperature even for all rooms.
 It will help everyone, particularly those with heart problems.
 The ideal temperature is about 18 °C or 64.4 °F.